 A dentist cannot perform his or her job effectively without support from a highly trained dental assistant.

-Today’s dental assistants support dentists during operative, oral surgery and orthodontic procedures.
+Today’s dental assistants support dentists during operative, oral surgery, and orthodontic procedures.
 As a result, dental assistants serve as key contributors to the overall success of a dental practice.

 Dental assistants often enjoy rewarding careers, and with their wide range of everyday tasks, no two shifts are ever the same.
 And with a commitment to building your dental care skill set and expertise, you can discover what it takes to become a successful dental assistant.